user18130814200115-2/groffscripts/README.md

 ### Syntax highlighting
 mom escape sequences are colored as "Todo".

-Fold syntax is set between orrurances of `.NEW_CHAPTER`.
+Fold syntax is set between occurrences of `.NEW_CHAPTER`.

 Colors are set to tundra, see [nord-tundra](https://github.com/user18130814200115-2/nordtheme_tundra).